Japanese Tsunami and the Amazing Resilience of Japanese People

 • ability to recover readily from illness, depression, adversity, or the like; buoyancy.

-Facing this apocalyptic end-of-days type scenario is the resilience of the Japanese people.
+Facing this apocalyptic end-of-days type scenario was the resilience of the Japanese people.
 Within hours of the tsunami some Japanese citizens turned up for work “because it’s a work-day.”
-In the streets of Tokyo, pedestrians are waiting patiently for the “green man” before crossing a street that is devoid of cars.
-There are none of the looting and theft scenes such as those that happened in the aftermath of other catastrophes like Chile, Haiti, New Orléans, and the UK.
+In the streets of Tokyo, pedestrians waited patiently for the “green man” before crossing a street that was devoid of cars.
+There were no scenes of looting and theft, such as those that happened in the aftermath of other catastrophes in Chile, Haiti, New Orléans, and in the UK.

 The legendary technical expertise and capacity for organization of the Japanese people has served them well for generations.
-They have earned a deserved and longstanding respect from the international community as well as a willingness of assistance from all quarters of the world.
-Entering the search term “donation for japan” on Google yields 9.25 Million results.
+They have earned a deserved and longstanding respect from the international community as well as a willingness of assistance from all quarters of the world: shortly after this disaster, entering the search term “donation for japan” on Google yielded a staggering 9.25 Million results.

-Japanese people bring integrity, dedication, hard work and honesty to the table when confronted with wastelands of debris, and already they are off to a good start with their recovery efforts.
+Japanese people bring integrity, dedication, hard work and honesty to the table when confronted with wastelands of debris, and soon they were off to a good start with their recovery efforts.